muadzyamani/ai-servo/README.md

     *   `spin around 3 times`
     *   `sweep the area`
     *   `speech` - The script will print "Listening..." and you can speak your command.
+    *   `commands` - Displays a list of available commands and examples.
     *   `reset` - Resets the motor and restarts the welcome screen on the LCD.
     *   `exit` - Initiates the shutdown sequence on the Arduino and closes the program.